 - If grilling: throw some veggies on the grill.
 Think grilled portobello mushrooms or grilled asparagus.

-- If baking: consider using your stovetop for this sauteed bok choy, pan fried green beans, or these zucchini noodles.
+- If baking: consider using your stovetop to make sauteed veggies.

 - If searing: flip on the oven for this oven roasted zucchini.